Ray Spalding: Rio Grande Valley Vipers (2019–2020)

 On July 31, 2019, Spalding signed an Exhibit 10 contract with the Atlanta Hawks.
 On October 8, 2019, he was waived by the Hawks.
 On October 10, 2019, Spalding signed with the Houston Rockets.
 He was waived by the Rockets on October 19, 2019.
 Following his release, he was added to the roster of the Rockets' G League affiliate, the Rio Grande Valley Vipers.
 Spalding was suspended one game without pay after leaving the bench during an altercation in a 132–109 loss to the Memphis Hustle on December 17.

 Greensboro Swarm (2020)

 On January 15, 2020, the Charlotte Hornets announced that they had signed with Spalding to a two-way contract.
 He scored 15 points in his G League debut for the Greensboro Swarm in a win over the Iowa Wolves.
 Spalding never played a game for the Hornets.

 Spalding was waived by the Hornets on November 29, 2020.

 Houston Rockets (2021)

 On February 12, 2021, the Houston Rockets announced that they had signed with Spalding to a two-way contract.
 He was waived due to Achilles injury on February 16 after two games with the team.

 Return to Rio Grande Valley (2022–2024)

 On November 3, 2022, Spalding was named to the opening night roster for the Rio Grande Valley Vipers.

 Osos de Manatí (2024–2025)

 On April 16, 2024, Spalding signed with the Osos de Manatí of the Baloncesto Superior Nacional.

+Noblesville Boom (2025–2026)

+Prior to the 2025–26 NBA G League season, Spalding signed with the Noblesville Boom.
+On February 28, 2026, it was announced that Spalding would require season-ending surgery on his right middle finger.